A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 At low densities, the $V_{\text{XX}}$ is well approximated by dipolar repulsion.
 From Quantum Monte Carlo (QMC) calculations, the pair correlation function $g(\mathbf{r})$ for dipoles at low densities vanishes for small $r$ \cite{Astrakharchik2007}.
 This effect is not considered in the conventional Hartree-Fock approach, but we may include it with an effective Hamiltonian ${\cal{H}}^{\rm{eff}}$ in which the effective exciton-exciton interaction contains a hard core of radius $R_{HC}$ that can be deduced from the structure factors taken from Ref.\ \cite{Astrakharchik2007}.
 This keeps the excitons outside the region where the $g(\mathbf{r})$ as determined from QMC vanishes.
 It is equivalent to considering a local t-matrix $t_{\text{XX}}(\mathbf{r})$, representing multiple short-range two-body scattering, that vanishes for $r<R_{HC}$ \cite{Lowy1975}.
 The effective Hamiltonian thus reads

 where

 For sufficiently strong exciton interactions, a normal-state exciton crystal can form, with exactly one exciton per lattice site \cite{Astrakharchik2007,Boning2011}.
-This normal-state Bose solid can be described by a many-body wave function consisting of a product of single-particle wave functions $\phi_i(\mathbf{r})$, each $\phi_i(\mathbf{r})$ centered on a different site $i$ of the periodic lattice \cite{Anderson2012}.
+This normal-state Bose solid can be described by a many-body wave function consisting of a product of single-particle wave functions.
+However in the absence of symmetry breaking, the solid many-body wave function will be translationally invariant, consisting of a superposition of an infinite number of infinitesimally translationally-shifted degenerate many-body states.
+The translation symmetry is broken by selecting one of these degenerate states, thereby making a choice of a particular set of sites $\{a_i\}$ in a fixed periodic lattice.
+The single-particle wave functions $\phi_i(\mathbf{r})$ will then be localized on the different sites $i$ of the lattice \cite{Anderson2012}.
 We derive a Hartree equation for this state in the supplemental material (SM) \cite{SupplementalGP}, as

-The attractive interaction term in Eq.\ \eqref{Eq:minE_i} is generated from the property that, while an exciton on a singly-occupied site $i$ feels the repulsive interactions from the excitons in the neighboring unit cells, it does not feel its own potential within the unit cell $i$ \cite{Anderson1984} (see Eq.\ (8) in the SM \cite{SupplementalGP}).
+The effective attractive interaction term in Eq.\ \eqref{Eq:minE_i} is generated from the property that, while an exciton on a singly-occupied site $i$ feels the repulsive interactions from the excitons in the neighboring unit cells, it does not feel its own potential within the unit cell $i$ \cite{Anderson1984} (see Eq.\ (8) in the SM \cite{SupplementalGP}).
 This term removes the contributions in the Hartree equation from a single boson in a unit cell interacting with itself.
 The term is only present when there is exactly one particle per unit cell, since with more particles there would be interactions within the unit cell.
-The effect of the absence of these self-interactions within a site acts like a potential well centered on the site.
-For sufficiently strong repulsion between the excitons, the potential wells can become deep enough for bound-state solutions to exist \cite{Anderson1984}.
-In fact, in systems with purely repulsive particle-particle interactions such as electrons or perpendicularly aligned excitons, this is the mechanism that can drive the solidification \cite{Anderson2012}, and in these repulsive systems quantum Monte Carlo simulations have confirmed the existence of normal solids \cite{Tanatar1989,Astrakharchik2007,Boning2011}.
-The solid would be incompressible since the potential wells lead to a prohibitive energy cost against doubly occupied sites \cite{Anderson2005}, analogous to a Mott insulator.
+This term is not an externally imposed potential but self-consistently arises from the exciton-exciton interactions.